aidankeighron/Util/docs/assets/Python/lambda.md

 language: Python
 ---

 Lambda expressions are used to simplify expressions and make them shorter.
 They are useful when needing to modify every index of a list or when needing to access nested data.
-Lambda expressions have numerous applications and their flexibility makes them slot in nicely to existing code.
+Lambda expressions have numerous applications and their flexibility lets them slot in nicely to existing code.

 ```python
 square = lambda x: x * x